paflov/lensGalleyBits/README.md

 # ojs-plugin-lens-bits

-This plugin employes an enhanced Version of the Lens Viewer, which was developed for HeiUP, and can handle a lot of additional JATS- and DARTS-Tags like enhance tables, section metadata,  Abstracts etc.
+This plugin employs an enhanced Version of the Lens Viewer, which was developed for HeiUP, and can handle a lot of additional JATS- and DARTS-Tags like enhance tables, section metadata,  Abstracts etc.